-The Commission is the independent National Regulatory Authority for the telecommunications industry in Nigeria.
-The Commission is responsible for creating an enabling environment for competition among operators in the industry.
-It is also responsible for ensuring the provision of high quality and efficient telecommunications services throughout the country as laid out in the Nigerian National Telecommunications Policy September 2000, the Nigerian Communications Act 2003 and the National ICT policy approved in principle by the Federal Government of Nigeria in 2012.
+The Commission is the independent National Regulatory Authority for the Telecommunications Industry in Nigeria.
+The Commission is responsible for creating an enabling environment for competition among Operators in the industry.
+It is also responsible for ensuring the provision of high quality and efficient telecommunications services throughout the country as laid out in the Nigerian Communications Act 2003 and the National ICT Policy 2013.

-Over the years, the Commission has earned a reputation as one of the foremost telecommunications regulatory agencies in Africa.
-The Commission aims to exploit information and communications technology to drive and assist different aspects of national development.
+Over the years, the Commission has earned a reputation as one of the foremost Telecommunications regulatory agencies in Africa.
+The Commission aims to exploit Information and Communications Technology to drive and assist different aspects of national development.
 The Commission has initiated several programs such as Digital Appreciation Program (DAP), State Accelerated Broadband Initiative (SABI), the Wire Nigeria Program (WiN) and several initiatives by Universal Service Provision Fund (USPF) to help stimulate demand and accelerate the uptake of communications technologies and services necessary for the establishment of a knowledge society in Nigeria.